pitastrudl/wekanwiki/FAQ.md

 [#97]: https://github.com/wekan/wekan/issues/97

 ## How can I connect to the Wekan DB?
-If you use Docker.
-Wekan is using MongoDB, by using a separate mongo Docker image / container.
-After you start the Docker images, you can list the containers via:
+If you're using Docker images.
+Wekan is configured to use MongoDB, by using a **separate** mongo Docker image / container.
+After you start the Docker images (`docker-compose up -d`), you can list the containers via:
 ```sh
 docker ps
 ```
-Then, find the mongo image (with the container name: `wekan_wekandb_x`).
-Remember the Container ID.
+Then, find the MongoDB image (with the container name: `wekan_wekandb_x`).
+Remember the _Container ID_.
 And connect to the running container:
 ```sh
 docker exec -i -t <container_id> /bin/bash
 ```